 My stories are almost always character-driven.
 So I'll be sitting in a bar and maybe the guy next to me says something that kick-starts me for whatever reason.
 I'm a real people watcher so then I'll study him and build some context around what he said.
 There are some fascinating people out there.
 Ideas are everywhere.
 Snippets of conversation like that, something in the newspaper, a memory from my own life.
 Finding ideas isn't the challenge.
 The challenge for me is figuring out which ideas are worth developing right now, which should be put on the back burner, which should be tossed aside forever.
 And, of course, how to marry an idea with the other elements of fiction.

-I've had some pretty good luck on my own in the smaller markets with my short stories and now of course getting my first novel published by MacAdam/Cage, but I'm absolutely convinced that getting an agent is critical in terms of getting to the next level of success.
+I've had some pretty good luck on my own in the smaller markets with my individual short stories and of course placing my books with some excellent independent publishers, but I sense that getting an agent would be helpful in terms of getting to the next level of success.
 To really breaking into the industry and getting the opportunity to get big stuff published on a regular basis.
 That said, I don't have an agent yet.
 It's tough to find somebody who you can trust, who truly believes in you and your work, and who you'll let shit on you from time to time.
 It's all about the relationship.
 I want to find an agent who will be with me the whole rest of my career.
 It's a long-term commitment as far as I'm concerned.
 So I'm being picky.